qhdusrla08/CoVT/README.md

 ## 🔥 News

+[2025-11-23] 🥃 Released the training data and code.
+Give it a shot!

 [2025-11-22] ⭐️ The evaluation and Gradio demo are available NOW!

 [2025-11-21] 🤗 Our finetuned weights are available.
 [Check it here!](https://huggingface.co/collections/Wakals/covt-chain-of-visual-thought)